 We are pretty brand-loyal when it comes to many of our household items, but there are some things we find at our Aldi store and grab when we need them:

 - Paper plates

 - Aluminum foil (it’s thinner than name brands, but it works for keeping food warm in my kids’ lunches)

 - Paper towels

-- Thick toilet paper (don’t get thin – it is horrible)
+- Thick toilet paper (don’t get thin – it’s horrible)

-So there you’ve got it!
-My quick list of those must buy Aldi items!!
-By shopping for these we have really made a difference in our budget as our money goes much further!
+So there you have it – my quick shopping list of must-buy Aldi items!
+Shopping for these items at Aldi has really made a difference in our grocery budget because our money goes much further!
 We still shop at other stores, but Aldi can usually fill the pantry and shelves with the basics – at a fraction of the cost!